HotCocoa (HOTCOCOA) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 HotCocoa Historical Price

-According to the latest data gathered on HotCocoa live price page, the current price of HotCocoa is 0.00566272USD.
-The circulating supply of HotCocoa(HOTCOCOA) is 424.78M HOTCOCOA , giving it a market capitalization of $2.41M.
+According to the latest data gathered on HotCocoa live price page, the current price of HotCocoa is 0.00537802USD.
+The circulating supply of HotCocoa(HOTCOCOA) is 424.78M HOTCOCOA , giving it a market capitalization of $2.27M.

 In the past month, HotCocoa has experienced a 0.00% change, reflecting approximately $-- to its value.
 This indicates that HOTCOCOA could witness further price changes in the near future.